 1938 Opening night for One Third of a Nation, a "living newspaper" revue of sketches about life during the Depression, created by the Federal Theatre Project of the WPA.
 It runs 237 performances at the Adelphi Theatre.

 1967 The Promise, Aleksei Arbuzov's Russian play about three young people who've survived the siege of Leningrad, runs at the Fortune Theatre in London.
-Judi Dench, Ian McShane and Ian McKellen star.
-There will be 289 performances.
+Judi Dench, Ian McShane, and Ian McKellen star.
+It plays 289 performances.

 1968 A double-bill of Israel Horovitz plays runs at Astor Place Theatre in New York: The Indian Wants the Bronx starring John Cazale, Al Pacino, and Matthew Cowles, and It's Called the Sugar Plum starring Marsha Mason.
 James Hammerstein directs.

-1969 Broadway composer Vernon Duke dies today.
+1969 Broadway composer Vernon Duke dies at age 65.
 Duke's music filled theatres from the West End to Broadway.
 Among many memorable songs are "April in Paris" with E.Y.
 Harburg and "I Can't Get Started," with Ira Gershwin.
-He was 65 years old.
-1991 Laurence Luckinbill stars as Lyndon Johnson in off-Broadway's Lyndon at the John Houseman Theater.
-James Prideaux's show is based on Merle Miller's Lyndon: An Oral Biography.
-The one-man show features the former President reflecting on his past.

-2004 Ray Stark, 88, the Tony Award-nominated producer who brought the musical, Funny Girl, to Broadway, and later to the movies (his mother-in-law was Fanny Brice), dies today of heart failure in West Hollywood.
+2004 Ray Stark, 88, the Tony Award-nominated producer who brought the musical Funny Girl to Broadway and later to the movies (his mother-in-law was Fanny Brice), dies of heart failure in West Hollywood.

-2013 Broadway swelters as the past, present and an uncertain future perfume the stage of the Richard Rodgers Theatre, where a revival of Tennessee Williams' 1955 family drama Cat on a Hot Tin Roof, starring Scarlett Johansson and Benjamin Walker, officially opens in a limited 15-week engagement.
+2013 Broadway swelters as the past, present, and an uncertain future perfume the stage of the Richard Rodgers Theatre, where a revival of Tennessee Williams' 1955 family drama Cat on a Hot Tin Roof, starring Scarlett Johansson and Benjamin Walker, opens in a limited 15-week engagement.